 The Basics of Sortition

-And now, the best for last.
-Apparently back in Athens Greece they used a form of government that involved a lottery system to elect their government officials.
+And now, the best for last… Apparently back in Athens Greece Aristotle came up with the idea that used a form of government that involved a lottery system to elect their government officials.
 They used a lottery system to govern because it better represented the publics interest and it eliminated the domination of politics by the power brokers.
 This gives validity to the idea of a lottery to elect our government officials in that the Greeks used this concept for hundreds of years in the most successful democracy the world has ever known, and this lottery idea has been used in many cultures throughout history.

 Our Democratic system is broken and it cannot be fixed.
 The problems are systemic.
 If you can’t solve a problem, eliminate it.
 I think this idea of electing our government representatives by lottery is a viable solution to most of our political problems.
 This concept is called SORTITION-which means-selection by lot.
 Nothing new under the sun I guess.
 The advantages of this system of election by lottery are numerous and the more you think about it the more a lottery makes sense.